-9. Over subscription
+9. Over- and under-subscription

-- 9.1 In cases of over subscription, places will be offered first to all internal applicants who can satisfy the standard entry requirement and then to external applicants. - 9.2 Each individual applicant must meet the same criteria for admission to the specific year of entry and places are offered in descending rank order.
+- 9.1 In cases of over-subscription, places will be offered first to all internal applicants who can satisfy the standard entry requirement and then to external applicants.
+The maximum number of students per class is 25.
+The school has the authority to amend this number if necessary. - 9.2 Each individual applicant must meet the same criteria for admission to the specific year of entry and places are offered in descending rank order.
+If a student would like to apply for subject change, placement will be done in a first come first serve basis. - 9.3 In cases of under-subscription, class will only be available in Y11 if five or more students have chosen the subject.
+Furthermore, at least three students need to choose it as an HL subject for it to become a SL and HL combined class.
+The school has the authority to amend these numbers if necessary.